jschmitz/blog/_drafts/freeclimb-quick-conference.md

 end
 ```

 Ensure your server is running and try out a couple of phone calls.
 The first call you're going to get connected and hear silence, its a bit strange.
-The second call will trigger a beep in the conference and you'll be connected and the two calls can chats.
+The second call will trigger a beep in the conference and you'll be connected and the two callers can chats.
+Success!

-## Extra! - getting rid of the creepy silence
+## Extra! - Remove the strange initial silence

 First a bit of a greeting goes along way.
 You can add a greeting into your PerCl response
 ```ruby
     say = Percl::Say.new("Hello, you're about to be added to a conference.") script.add(say)
 ```
 The string you provide will be read out, Text To Speech (TTS), to the caller upon arrival.
+After the greeting the caller will experience silence until another caller arrives.
+We can keep improving.

-Next, you can add folks into what many conferencing folks would call the *lobby* by setting the startConfOnEnter attribute to false.
+Next, we can add hold music for the intial caller(s).
+We can add folks into what many conferencing folks would call the *lobby* by setting the startConfOnEnter attribute to false.
 ```ruby
     addToConference = Percl::AddToConference.new(conference_id, call_id)
     addToConference.startConfOnEnter = false